-Michele Gillen is Chief Investigative Reporter and Anchor of Focus on South Florida, at WFOR-TV, the CBS owned and operated station in Miami, Florida.
+Michele Gillen served as Chief Investigative Reporter and Anchor of Focus on South Florida, at WFOR-TV, the CBS owned and operated station in Miami, Florida.

-Michele has served as an anchor and investigative reporter on network and local television news.
-She is the recipient of 35 National Academy of Television Arts and Science (NATAS) Regional Emmy awards, the Columbia DuPont Silver Baton, the Edward R. Murrow Award for Investigative Reporting and three Green Eyeshade Awards.
+Michele is well recognized as an anchor and investigative reporter on network and local television news for over two decades.
+She is the recipient of 38 National Academy of Television Arts and Science (NATAS) Regional Emmy awards, the Columbia DuPont Silver Baton, the Edward R. Murrow Award for Investigative Reporting and three Green Eyeshade Awards.
 She has been honored by the Foundation of American Women in Radio and Television, including being chosen as the television journalist whose investigations most benefited and helped change the lives of American women.

-Based in Miami for WFOR-TV, Michele has traveled the world to expose and bring unique perspective to critical stories and newsmakers of our time.
+Based in Miami at WFOR-TV for nineteen years, Michele has traveled the world to expose and bring unique perspective to critical stories and newsmakers of our time.
 Her reports include rare, exclusive one-on-one interviews with Libyan Strongman Colonel Moammar Gadhafi, Afghanistan President Hamid Karszai and Haiti’s former President Jean-Claude “Baby Doc” Duvalier during his exile in France.

 Michele’s work has been featured on The Oprah Winfrey Show, The O'Reilly Factor on Fox and The Huffington Post.